 Is my child ready for kindergarten?

-While there are minimum age requirements for most kindy programs, the question of whether or not they’re developmentally ready to attend a kindy program is another story entirely.
+While there are minimum age requirements for most kindy programs, the question of whether or not they're developmentally ready to attend a kindy program is another story entirely.
 There are a range of different factors to consider when it comes to deciding whether or not to send your little one to kindy.
 To make the transition as smooth as possible, children should possess basic skills across social interaction, language, emotional and physical development, fine motor skills as well as early numeracy and literacy skills.
-During their time at kindergarten, they’ll further develop these skills to help them succeed in their future schooling.
+During their time at kindergarten, they'll further develop these skills through the kindergarten curriculum to help them succeed in their future schooling, such as when they transition to elementary school.

 Some of the key building blocks that contribute to kindy readiness include: